 All switchboards shall be designed for the maximum symmetrical short circuit current available.
 Future conditions shall be taken into account.
 A short-circuit study shall be provided and all system circuit breakers shall be coordinated.

 All feeders and branch circuit conductors shall be installed in thin wall EMT conduit.
-All conductors shall be copper.
+All conductors shall be copper, except for secondary feed from utility company transformer to Main Distribution Panel.
 All feeders and branch circuits shall be supplied with a separate insulated ground conductor.
 Voltage drop on feeders shall not exceed 3%.
 Feeder lines may be either copper or aluminum.

 Panelboards shall be sized to provide 25% spare capacity for future requirements.
 Panelboards shall have copper bus and bolt-on circuit breakers.

-Provide an alternate cost for configuring the electrical gear for the future solar panel system.

 MC cable can be used for electrical distribution provided it is allowed per code and local authorities.

 Provide power for pallet inverters, 1 baler, 1 compactor, 8 IDF cabinets, one automatic box taper, 3 power conveyers, 1 vacuum assist lifts, 4 stretch wrappers.
 Each conveyer needs 30 amps at 220V and lowered lighting in that area.
+TBD, can be applied to TI Allowance.

 Lighting